weilitee/mrdiy/README.md

-# SQL Data Transformation: Pivot Table of Monthly Sales Contributions
+# SQL Data Transformation: MRDIY Junior Data Engineer Assessment

-## Description
-This project transforms raw sales data into a pivot table showing monthly contributions for sales quantity, sales amount, sales cost, and profit by product and category.
-The resulting table helps analyze each product's contribution to the monthly totals by category.

 ---

 ## Setup Instructions

-1. **Download the raw dataset**
+1. **Download the CSV file**
-   - Get the CSV file `raw_data.csv` from the `data/` folder.
+   - Get `raw_data.csv` from the `data/` folder.

-2. **Import the CSV into your SQL environment**
+2. **Upload CSV into BigQuery**
-   - **BigQuery**
-     - Create a table named `raw_data` in your preferred dataset.
-     - Upload `raw_data.csv` into the table.
-   - **SQLite / PostgreSQL / MySQL**
+   - Open your BigQuery console.
-     - Create a table named `raw_data` with the following columns:
+   - Create a table to hold the CSV data:
-       - `month`, `product`, `store_code`, `category`, `sales_qty`, `sales_amt`, `sales_cost`
-     - Import the CSV into the table.
+   - You can name it `raw_data` or choose any name.
+   - Note the **full table path**, e.g., `your-project.dataset.raw_data`.

 ---

 ## Running the SQL Query

-1. Open your  BigQuery console.
-2. Open the SQL script: `queries/final_pivot_table.sql`.
+1. Open the SQL script `SQL_query`
-3. Execute the query.
-   - This will create a table named `final_pivot_table`.
-   - The table will include:
-     - Sales quantity contribution by category and month
-     - Sales amount contribution by category and month
-     - Sales cost contribution by category and month
-     - Profit contribution by category and month

-## Optional: Export Final Table

-- After running the query, you can export `final_pivot_table` back to CSV for further analysis:
-  - **BigQuery:** Use the "Export" feature.
+2. Copy the query and paste it into the BigQuery console.
+3. Update the `FROM` clause in the query to reference the table where you uploaded the CSV.
+4. Execute the query to create the `final_pivot_table` with the expected output.